AY2526S1-CS2103T-F14B-1/tp/docs/DeveloperGuide.md

         - Test case: `fav 2` assuming added contacts are the first and second respectively
     - Input `list` command
     - Press enter
-    - **Expected behavior:** LittleLogBook should show those added to favourites on the top of the list
+    - **Expected:** LittleLogBook should show those added to favourites on the top of the list

 ----------------------------------------------------------------------------------------------------------------------------------